 My wanderlust was on fire again after visiting Hawaii in May 2022.
 The issue was that having a large family meant vacations were extremely costly making them few and far between.
 Our family only really had one vacation since becoming a full fledged blended family in 2022.
 Traveling on a budget without sacrificing experience or quality was key.

 Traveling is expensive, but it doesn’t have to be.
 Contrary to popular belief, there are ways you can travel cheaply without sacrificing your comfort and convenience.
-Whether you’re planning a solo trip, a family vacation, or a romantic getaway, these 15 tips and tricks will help you keep your expenses low and your adventures high.
-From finding cheap flights and accommodations to saving money on food and transportation, we’ve got you covered.
-Let’s get started!
+Whether you’re planning a solo trip, a family vacation, or a romantic getaway, these 15 tips for traveling on a budget will help you keep your expenses low and your adventures high.

 1. Set a budget and stick to it